Tan Siew Sin

-Tan Siew Sin (陈修信 (陳修信, Chén Xīuxìn, Tân Siu-sìn); 21 May 1916 – 17 March 1988) was a Malaysian politician who served as the Minister of Commerce and Industry, Minister of Finance, and 3rd President of the Malaysian Chinese Association (MCA, formerly Malayan Chinese Association) – a major component party of Alliance and later Barisan Nasional (BN) coalitions.
-In his term as the Minister of Finance, a new Malaysian currency, Malaysian Ringgit was introduced.
-He is the longest-serving Minister of Finance by serving in the position for 15 years.
+Tan Siew Sin (zh; 21 May 1916 – 17 March 1988) was a Malaysian politician who served as the Minister of Commerce and Industry, Minister of Finance, and 3rd President of the Malaysian Chinese Association (MCA, formerly Malayan Chinese Association) – a major component party of Alliance and later Barisan Nasional (BN) coalitions.
+In his term as the Minister of Finance, a new Malaysian currency, the Malaysian Ringgit, was introduced.
+He is the longest-serving Minister of Finance, having served in the position for 15 years.

 Early life

 Tan was born in Malacca on 21 May 1916 as the only son of Malaysian statesman and Malayan Chinese Association (MCA) founder Tan Cheng Lock.
 Of Peranakan heritage, he did not speak Mandarin.
 He was educated at Malacca High School and later studied at Raffles College in Singapore.
 Tan was also a cousin of Goh Keng Swee, who would later become a key architect of Singapore's economic development and serve in several important ministerial roles, including Minister for Finance and Minister for Defence.
 Despite their familial ties, Tan and Goh became political opponents during the period of Singapore's merger with and subsequent separation from Malaysia.

-In 1935, he felt ill and was diagnosed as having tuberculosis.
+In 1935, he fell ill and was diagnosed as having tuberculosis.
 He fully recovered after an operation in Switzerland for treatment.
 Three years later, he moved on to his higher education in the field of law in England.
 He never completed his legal studies.
 Fearing an outbreak of war in Europe, in July 1939, his father ordered him and his two sisters to leave London and return to Malacca.
 On 1 September 1939, Adolf Hitler invaded Poland, an event that marked the start of World War II.
-For this reason, He studied only one year of law.
+For this reason, he studied only one year of law.
 He returned from London to take over the family's plantation business that year.